 On top of those, other reasons to use IP monitoring software and tools include some of the following:

-- Gives internal network visibility
+- Gives internal network visibility for system monitoring

 - Identifies the slow and bandwidth-hungry applications, so you can plan better for future growth and procurement of new devices.